Quadrant Private Equity: Notable investments

 In 2017, Quadrant acquired a partial stake in gaming arcade company Timezone.

 In 2017, Quadrant sold their majority share of Icon Group, Australia's largest oncology provider, in a reported $1.1 billion deal.

 Quadrant purchased an 80-90% stake in confectionary company Darrell Lea in 2018 in a deal worth around A$200 million.

 In 2019, Quadrant bought auction business Grays Online for A$60 million from Eclipx Group.

 In 2020, Quadrant bought the Enterprise business from Arq Group as part of a consortium for A$35 million.

 Quadrant acquired Jaybro, a supplier to the construction and infrastructure sector operating in Australia and New Zealand, in March 2022.

+Quadrant’s second Growth Fund invested in three New Zealand cybersecurity businesses in March 2023; the trio offers GRC, penetration testing, and cloud security services.

+Quadrant’s Strategic Equity Fund closed its biggest investment in May 2024; $500 million was invested into Canva’s secondary sale at a $25 billion valuation.
+Also in May 2024, Quadrant invested growth equity into Birch & Waite, valuing the company at $300 million.

+It was announced in August 2024 that Quadrant partner Johnny Zhang accepted terms to invest in Evolution Surgical, a manufacturer of spinal implants.
+In November 2024, the firm offloaded its majority stake in Quad Lock to Thule in a deal that valued Quad Lock at $500 million.

+In 2025, workers at Affinity Education – which owns Australian childcare brands such as Papilio, Milestones and Kids Academy – told of a toxic workplace culture where cost cutting, low wages, staff shortages and overreliance on trainees led to children being abused and harmed.
+Parents said conditions had dropped at childcare centres after Affinity bought them.
+Affinity expanded from 150 to 250 childcare centres since Quadrant took over, and in New South Wales its rate of compliance actions from the government regulator had increased to more than triple that of other providers.

 Funds

-Quadrant Private Equity has operated a total of 9 individual funds.
+Quadrant Private Equity has operated a total of 15 individual funds.